-These are some useful (to me, that is) UNIX utilities that I have written over the years.
-Most of them are what one could call `orientation aids'; for example, `lmr' ("List Most Recent") will quickly tell me what on earth I was doing in this directory when I last visited it perhaps half a year ago.
+These are some useful (to me, that is) UNIX and MSDOSutilities that I have written over the years.
+Most of them are what one could call `orientation aids' to fight chaotic overload.
+For example, `lmr' ("List Most Recent") will quickly tell me what on earth I was doing in this directory when I last worked on it perhaps half a year ago.
 Most programs do more than has been indicated here; many have man pages; some are trivial but have yet proved useful.

-Most programs are served as tar files: *.tar.
+Most programs are served as .tar or .zip files.
 Most compile on other OSs.
 Some come with .exe files.

 FINDEQF - Find Equal Files - finds duplicate files in a directory and its subdirectories.
 Good for cleaning up the file system.
 Very fast and can handle large numbers of files.